pubnub/pubnub-mcp-server/resources/sdk_docs/kotlin_publish-and-subscribe.md

 9    ttl: Integer,
 10    customMessageType: String
 11).async { result -> /* check result */ }
 ```

 Parameters:
-- message (Any, required): Payload.
+- message (required): Any.
+Message payload.
-- shouldStore (Boolean, default: account default): Store in history depending on keyset Message Persistence.
+- shouldStore: Boolean.
+Store in history (falls back to keyset’s Message Persistence setting if not specified).
-- meta (Any, default: not set): Metadata for filtering.
+- meta: Any.
+Metadata for message filtering.
-- queryParam (Map<String, String>, default: not set): Custom analytics params; overridden by reserved PubNub params.
-Not returned in responses.
+- queryParam: Map<String, String>.
+Custom analytics params; never returned in responses; overridden by reserved parameters.
-- usePost (Boolean, default: false): Use HTTP POST.
+- usePost: Boolean.
+Default false.
+Use HTTP POST.
-- ttl (Integer, default: n/a): Per-message TTL (hours) in persistence:
+- ttl: Integer.
+Per-message TTL for Message Persistence.
-  1) shouldStore=true, ttl=0 → no expiry
+  1) shouldStore = true, ttl = 0 → store with no expiry.
-  2) shouldStore=true, ttl=X → expires in X hours unless keyset retention is Unlimited
+  2) shouldStore = true, ttl = X → store with expiry X hours (unless keyset retention Unlimited).
-  3) shouldStore=false → ttl ignored
+  3) shouldStore = false → ttl ignored.
-  4) ttl not specified → defaults to key expiry
+  4) Not specified → defaults to key expiry value.
-- customMessageType (String, default: n/a): 3–50 chars, case-sensitive, alphanumeric; dashes and underscores allowed; cannot start with special chars or pn_/pn-.
+- customMessageType: String.
+3–50 chars, alphanumeric, dash and underscore allowed; cannot start with special chars or pn_/pn-.

 ### Sample code

-##### Reference code

 ```
 1
 ```

 ##### Subscribe to the channel

-Before running the publish example, subscribe to the same channel (below) or use the Debug Console.
+Before running the publish example, subscribe to the same channel (see Subscribe).

 ### Response

-`publish()` returns PNPublishResult?:
-- timetoken (Long): Publish timetoken.
+Returns PNPublishResult?
+- timetoken: Long.
+Timetoken when published.

 ### Other examples

 #### Publish with metadata
 ```
 1
 ```

 #### Publishing JsonArray (Google GSON)
 ```
 1
 ```

 #### Publishing JSONObject (org.json)
 ```
 1
 ```

 #### Publishing JSONArray (org.json)
 ```
 1
 ```

 #### Store the published message for 10 hours
 ```
 1
 ```

 ## Fire

 Available in entities: Channel

-Send a message directly to Functions event handlers and Illuminate on a channel.
+Sends a message to Functions event handlers and Illuminate.
 Not replicated to subscribers and not stored in history.

-- Prerequisites:
+- Prerequisites and limitations
-  - Initialize with publishKey.
+  - Initialize PubNub with publishKey.
-  - Create a Channel entity.
+  - Create a Channel entity to fire to.
-  - Not replicated to subscribers; not stored.
+  - Not replicated to subscribers; not stored in history.

 ### Method(s)
 ```
 1val channel = pubnub.channel("channelName")
 2